kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

 _This section must be completed when targeting alpha to a release._

 * **How can this feature be enabled / disabled in a live cluster?**
-  - [ ] Feature gate (also fill in values in `kep.yaml`)
+  - [X] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name:
+    - Feature gate name: ProbeTerminationGracePeriod
-    - Components depending on the feature gate:
+    - Components depending on the feature gate: Kubelet, API Server
-  - [X] Other
+  - [ ] Other
-    - Describe the mechanism: Feature will only be enabled when field is specified by the user.
+    - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control plane?
-No. Feature can be disabled by unsetting the field.
     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).
-      No.

 * **Does enabling the feature change any default behavior?**
   Any change of default behavior may be surprising to users or break existing